sombersomni/eog-visualization-assessment/README.md

 I used all the conventions listed such as Redux, urql, Material UI and others to complete this project.
 However, I've also added styled-components as a dependency for better control over my css when I used it.

+You can run this project using:
+` yarn start `

 ![Project Example](/images/example.png)